enoklearn/engineering/modules/product-life-cycle.md

 <details open>
    <summary><b>Inter-team Coordination</b></summary><br/>

-   With this topic you’ll learn how most companies coordinate software development between its product teams and the surrounding business.
+   With this topic, you'll learn how most companies coordinate software development between their product teams and the surrounding business.

    #### Learning Outcomes
    * Describe the Agile and Waterfall software development core philosophies
    * Describe the typical practices/frameworks of each philosophy
    * Deduce what philosophy and practice their particular company adheres to
-   * Theorize what philosophy is best for "the job at hand"
+   * Theorize what philosophy is best for "the job at hand."

    #### Resources
    * [12 Agile Principles `Article`](https://www.agilealliance.org/agile101/12-principles-behind-the-agile-manifesto/)